 Note: The achievements must have been made jointly by the members of the nominated team and not realized before joining the team, or as individual researchers separate from the team's activities.

-3. the names and email addresses of six researchers who, in the opinion of the nominators, could be approached by NSERC to conduct an impartial review of the nomination, and who are not in conflict of interest (see This link will take you to another Web site Conflict of interest and confidentiality policy of the federal research funding organizations)
+the names and email addresses of six researchers who, in the opinion of the nominators, could be approached by NSERC to conduct an impartial review of the nomination, and who are not in conflict of interest (see Conflict of interest and confidentiality policy of the federal research funding organizations)

-4. a brief letter from the team identifying one of the members as the spokesperson of the group; this spokesperson must be eligible to hold an NSERC grant and will be the contact person for NSERC on any matter related to the outcome of the competition (refer to NSERC's Eligibility requirements for faculty to apply for or hold grant funds)
+- a brief letter from the team identifying one of the members as the spokesperson of the group; this spokesperson must be eligible to hold an NSERC grant and will be the contact person for NSERC on any matter related to the outcome of the competition (refer to NSERC's Eligibility requirements for faculty to apply for or hold grant funds); the letter must also include the name, title, affiliation and email address of each team member

-5. identification of any eligible leaves of absence (optional one-page) in consultation with NSERC’s Interruptions in research, training and mentoring webpage.
+- identification of any eligible leaves of absence (optional one page) in consultation with NSERC’s Interruptions in research, training and mentoring webpage.
 In the case of medical leave, it is not necessary to explain the illness or the treatment but rather its impact on your research activity.
 Please:

 Submitting a nomination

 Nominators are responsible for preparing the required documentation, which must adhere to NSERC’s General presentation guidelines.
 Documents that do not meet the presentation standards may be rejected or at a disadvantage compared to those that meet the standards.
 Note that hyperlinked material will not be considered as part of the review process.
-Compile your documents into a single portable document format (PDF) and submit your nomination electronically via the ICSP This link will take you to another Web site Secure Submission site.
+Compile your documents into a single portable document format (PDF) and submit your nomination electronically via the ICSP Secure Submission Site.
 Only documents requested by NSERC will be made available to the selection committee.

 For re-nominations, nominators are asked to submit a complete and updated nomination package.
 The list of suggested reviewers should also be updated to include new individuals.